osi4iot/osi4iot/README.md

 - [Test](#test)
 - [Example](#example)
 ## About
-The OSI4IOT platform has been developed to give answer to all the elements required in the Shipyard 4.0 strategy.
+The OSI4IOT platform has been developed to give answer to all the elements required in the Industry 4.0 strategy.
 The OSI4IOT name stand for "Open Source Integration For Internet of Thing".
-This project continues in development and can be download from the web address: https://github.com/osi4iot/osi4iot.

 ## Status